-Amortisation, depreciation and impairment losses comprise the year's amortisation, depreciation and impairment of intangible assets and property, plant and equipment.
+Depreciation, amortisation and impairment of intangible assets and property, plant and equipment comprise the year's depreciation, amortisation and impairment of intangible assets and property, plant and equipment.

 Financial income and expenses

 Financial income and expenses are recognised in the income statement at the amounts that relate to the financial year.
 Net financials include interest income and expenses, financial expenses relating to finance leases, realised and unrealised gains and losses on foreign currency transactions and allowances under the Danish Tax Prepayment Scheme.